What is a bottleneck?

 If lots of items are going too long without updates, you may have a problem of disengagement - your employees may be losing interest in their improvement work.
 You’ll want to get people re-engaged so that your improvement culture can continue to thrive.

-Best Practice: An Improvement should not go more than 30 days without an update.
-An item that has gone more than a month without an update may need to be moved to the deferred status.
+BEST PRACTICE: An Item should not go more than 30 days without an update.
+An Item that has gone more than a month without an update may need to be moved to the Deferred status.

-That being said, it’s important that you check on a Project’s progress before assuming that a distant Last Updated date is a sign of a bottleneck because this date does not necessarily reflect the work done on a nested Improvement.
-Only changes to the Project itself will update the Last Updated date on a Project.
+That being said, it’s important that you check on a top-level Item’s progress before assuming that a distant Last Updated date is a sign of a bottleneck.
+That's because this date does not necessarily reflect the work done on its nested Items.
+Only changes to the top-level Item itself will update its Last Updated date.

 How do I respond to this bottleneck?